 There are plenty of other micro-steps to take with micro-planning as you go out working to improve yourself.
 Today’s reflection reminds us of Northrup’s observation that “The world is changing dramatically all around us, and we need to change with it.
 Clinging to a long-term strategy like the five-year plan isn’t going to work anymore.
 But letting go of our need and desire to know what the future holds does not mean a freefall into anxious indolence.
 By breaking down our planning processes into smaller chunks, we begin to check in more frequently and adapt more naturally.
 The five-year plan may be dead, but our capacity for doing our most impactful work and live into the goals that we set for ourselves is very much alive.”

-How often do you give up what you are for what you might become?
+How often do you remind yourself that you may need to give up who you are for who you might become?

 How often do you avoid working on yourself?